-As far as my cold coffee is concerned, I will be modest and say that it is pretty good.
-Here, I will also confess that the only person whose cold coffee, I have relished a lot or maybe more than mine is my sister in law, Prashima Jain’s coffee.
+As far as my cold coffee is concerned, I will be modest and say that it is one of THE BEST!
+Here, I will also confess that the only person whose cold coffee, I have relished a lot or maybe more than mine is my sister in law, Prashima Jain's coffee.
 And when discussed, found that we both had the same recipe.
 One of the two key ingredients was the same.
 So, if the recipe is good the result is automatically good.
-But what’s that one ingredient?
+But what's that one ingredient?

 As it is, cold coffee has only three basic ingredients, namely milk, coffee and sugar.
 Which is that one ingredient I am hinting at?
 Am I talking of coffee powder?
 Not exactly.
 Here in North India, we normally use instant coffee powder only and that's what is used in this recipe too.
 Then? is that sugar?
 Oh! sugar is the same and is just a sweetener.
 Then, milk?
 Am I using non-dairy milk like soy milk or something like this?
 No, no, nothing like that, I use normal dairy milk only.
 What is the secret then?
 The secret is that the milk is used but without boiling and that makes all the difference.